- Holocaust survivor and anti-Israel activist

 - Affiliated with the International Solidarity Movement, Women in Black, and the American Friends Service Committee

 Hedy Epstein was born to Jewish parents on August 15, 1924 in Freiburg, Germany, and was raised in nearby Kippenheim.
 After Adolf Hitler came to power in January 1933, Epstein’s parents tried for years to leave the country as a family, but they were unsuccessful due to emigration restrictions in numerous nations around the world.
-Finally, the parents found a way to send Hedy to England via the Children’s Transport, which ferried nearly 10,000 youngsters to safety between December 1938 and the beginning of World War II in September 1939.
+Finally, the parents found a way to enlist Hedy in the Children’s Transport, a program that ferried at least 7,500 German and Austrian Jewish youngsters to England between December 1938 and the beginning of World War II in September 1939.
 Epstein never again saw her parents, who died in a concentration camp at Auschwitz.
 The girl was subsequently raised by foster parents in London.

 Epstein left school at age 16 to work in a munitions plant.
 Once WWII was over in 1945, she returned to Germany to work for the American government’s Civil Censorship Division.
 Later, she was employed as a researcher and translator at the Nuremberg Medical Trial, which adjudicated the cases of doctors who allegedly had performed barbaric experiments on concentration-camp inmates.